-\ Comparison Signal Words
+Comparison Signal Words

-Transition Words and Phrases similarly likewise Human workers can detect malfunctions in machinery; similarly /likewise, Robot can be programmed to detect equipment malfunctions. also Human workers can detect malfunctions in machinery; robot can also. too Human workers can detect malfunctions in machinery; robot can too .
-Subordinators

-Guboramators as / just as Robots can detect malfunctions in machinery, as/just as human workers can.
-Note: Use a comma when as and just as show comparison even when the dependent clause follows the independent clause as in the above example.
+Transition Words and Phrases similarly likewise Human workers can detect malfunctions in machinery; similarly/likewise, a robot can be programmed to detect equipment malfunctions. also Human workers can detect malfunctions in machinery; a robot can also. too Human workers can detect malfunctions in machinery; a robot can too.
+Subordinators as Robots can detect malfunctions in machinery, as/just as human workers can. iust as Note: Use a comma when as and just as show comparison even when the dependent clause follows the independent clause as in the above example.

-\ Comparison Signal Words ( continued)
+Comparison Signal Words (continued)

-Coordinators and Robots and human workers can detect malfunctions in machinery. both and Both robots and human workers can detect malfunctions in machinery. not only but also Not only robots but also human workers can detect malfunctions in machinery. neither nor Neither robots nor human workers can detect malfunctions in machinery.
-Others 111 / like (+ noun) just like (+ noun) similar to (+ noun) Robot, like/just like/similar to human workers, can detect malfunctions. (be) like (be)similar (to) (be) the same as Robot are like/are similar to/are the same as human worker in their ability to detect malfunctions in machinery. (be) the same In their ability to detect malfunctions in machinery, robots and human workers are the same . (be) alike (be) similar Robot and human workers are alike/are similar in their ability to detect malfunctions in machinery. to compare (to/with) Robot can be compared to/be compared with human workers in their ability to detect malfunctions in machinery.
+Coordinators and Robots and human workers can detect malfunctions in machinery. both and Both robots and human workers can detect malfunctions in machinery. not only but also Not only robots but also human workers can detect malfunctions in machinery. neither nor Neither robots nor human workers are infallible.1 Action that produces the Others like (+ noun) > just like (+ noun) similar to (+ noun) Robots, like/just like/similar to human workers, can detect malfunctions in machinery. (be) like (be) similar (to) (be) the same as Robots are like/are similar to/are the same as human workers in their ability to detect malfunctions in machinery. (be) the same In their ability to detect malfunctions in machinery, robots and human workers are the same. (be) alike (be) similar Robots and human workers are alike/are similar in their ability to detect malfunctions in machinery. to compare (to/with) Robots can be compared to/be compared with human workers in their ability to detect malfunctions in machinery.

-Contrast Signal Word
+Contrast Signal Words

 Contrast signal words fall into two main groups according to their meaning.
 The words in the first group show a relationship that is called concession.
-The words in the second group an opposition relationship.
+The words in the second group show an opposition relationship.

-Contrast signal words: Concession (Unexpected Result)
+Contrast Signal Words: Concession (Unexpected Result)